 On October 12, 2018, the Company filed an application with the OEB for approval of the acquisition of business and distribution assets of Peterborough Distribution Inc. (Peterborough Distribution).
 On October 25, 2018, an advance ruling certification application was filed with the Competition Bureau.
 On November 14, 2018, the Competition Bureau issued a no action letter, meaning that transaction can proceed from the Competition Bureau's perspective.
-At the request of Hydro One, on March 21, 2019, the OEB allowed Hydro One to file amended or supplemental evidence in response to the OEB decision on Hydro One's Distribution Rates Application for 2018-2022.
+At the request of Hydro One, on March 21, 2019, the OEB allowed Hydro One to file amended or supplemental evidence in response to the OEB decision on Hydro One's 2018-2022 Distribution Application.
 Hydro One filed the supplemental evidence on April 26, 2019.
-Further procedural steps will be forthcoming.
-The OEB decision is pending
+A transcribed technical conference is scheduled for October 3-4, 2019.
+The OEB decision is pending.